jonschlinkert/merge-configs/README.md

 > Find, load and merge JSON and YAML config settings from one or more files, in the specified order.

+Please consider following this project's author, [Jon Schlinkert](https://github.com/jonschlinkert), and consider starring the project to show your :heart: and support.

 ## Install

 Install with [npm](https://www.npmjs.com/):